Movie ranch: History

 As a result of post-war (WWII) era suburban development, property values and taxes on land increased, even as fewer large parcels were available to the studios.
 Los Angeles development was widespread, resulting in urban sprawl.
 Most of the historic movie ranches have been sold and subdivided.
 A few have been preserved as open space in regional parks, and are sometimes still used for filming.
-In addition, studios have developed movie ranches in other regions, such as New Mexico, Arizona, and Texas.
+To support continued use of the remaining ranches in its jurisdiction, the Santa Clarita Municipal Code was amended in 2011 to establish a "Movie Ranch Overlay Zone" which grants operating ranches added zoning benefits, such as helicopter landing permission and 24-hour indoor and outdoor filming where not adjacent to residences.

 Below is a partial listing of some of the classic Southern California movie ranches from the first half of the 20th century, including some other and newer locations.